Egg Rolling and other Easter Activities

 It is believed that Hare Pie bank was previously a stowe, a place of pagan worship.
 The current chairman of the Bottle Kicking match would also be known as the Master of the Stowe.
 To get more information on this tradition, including an interesting peek at what the bottle-kicking match looks like, check out Hallaton: Bottle Kicking and Hare Pie Scramble.

-For more information on Easter and related topics, check out the links on the next page.
+For more information on Easter and related topics, check out the links below.